Maximum Average Entropy-Based Quantization of Local Observations for Distributed Detection: QUANTIZER DESIGN

 \end{enumerate}

-\section{Quantizer Design}
+\section{QUANTIZER DESIGN}

 It is aimed to make a global decision at the FC under the NP criterion.
 Let us assume that each sensor will only make a single observation and will transmit this observation to the FC.
 Then, sensors will make i.i.d. observations under $H_0$ and none of the sensors can estimate the signal level under $H_1$.
 Consequently, there is no information at the sensors in order to use different quantization thresholds under $H_1$.
 So, it is reasonable to use identical quantization thresholds at each sensor irrespective of their distance to the event location since it cannot be estimated.
 Definitely, the choice of the quantization thresholds affects the performance which makes it desirable to choose the quantization thresholds which maximizes the system performance.
 This paper proposes maximum average entropy (MAE) method, that is, determining the quantization thresholds at the sensors in the way to maximize the average entropy of the discrete information collected at the FC under both hypotheses without considering the effects of the succeeding wireless channel.
-To the best of our knowledge all of the entropy based quantizers for detection problems are some distance measures \cite{poor77,Delic16}.
-The proposed MAE method differs from them in that it maximizes the transmitted information corresponding to both of the underlying probability mass functions (pmfs) jointly.

 The optimum detector at the FC is based on likelihood ratios as given in $(\ref{eq:2.24})$.
-Equivalently, one can use log-likelihood (logarithm of likelihood) ratios and the log-likelihood ratio for the $k$th sensor with an unknown signal amplitude can be calculated by using the expected value of the signal amplitude, $\bar{A}$, as follows:
+Equivalently, one can use log-likelihood (logarithm of likelihood) ratios and the log-likelihood ratio for the $k$th sensor and unknown signal amplitude can be calculated by using the expected value of the signal amplitude, $\bar{A}$, as follows: